-All blocks in Years 1 and 2 are graded as Honors, High Pass, Pass, Marginal, or Fail.
+All blocks in Years 1 and 2 are graded as Honors, High Pass, Pass, or Fail.
 Clerkships in Year 3 are graded as Honors, High Pass, Pass and Fail.
 Electives in Year 4 are graded Honors, Pass, or Fail.

 Final grades in Years 1 and 2 are derived from a variety or assessment tools, including written and practical exams, small group evaluations, and NBME Examinations in selected blocks or courses.
+Students must also display appropriate professional behavior in order to complete courses in the first 2 years.

-Third year clerkship grades are primarily determined by student performance on three major graded components: clinical evaluations by attending faculty and residents, NBME Clinical Subject Exams and an Observed Structured Clinical Examination.
+Third year clerkship grades are primarily determined by student performance on three major graded components: clinical evaluations by attending faculty and residents, NBME Clinical Subject Exams and an Observed Structured Clinical Examination and must also display appropriate professional behavior throughout the clerkships.
 Fourth year grades are derived from evaluations by attending faculty and residents with departmental exams and presentations on some electives.